lionick/documentation/content/en/users/check-in/vos/_index.md

    Same as the update but requires setting the membership status to `Deleted`

-## Connecting a VO to LDAP
+## LDAP

-EGI Check-in provides read access to the VO(s) and to the members of the VO(s) through LDAP.
+EGI Check-in provides read access to the members of the VO(s) through the Lightweight Directory Access Protocol (LDAP).

 There are two entity types in the LDAP:

-* People: Users of EGI Check-in, expressed as inetOrgPerson (with additional attributes/schemas).
+* People: Users of EGI Check-in, expressed as `inetOrgPerson` (with additional attributes/schemas).

-* Groups of collaboration members, expressed as groupOfMembers (with additional attributes/schema).
+* Groups of collaboration members, expressed as `groupOfMembers` (with additional attributes/schema).

 ### Connection Parameters